mattdimi/DLPSRP/README.md

 For further reference, extensive tests have been conducted in the Jupyter notebooks: `CNN_ModelTesting.ipynb`, `LinearModels.ipynb` and `ModelTesting.ipynb`.

 ## Results
-We obtain the following results for each model type considered (only best model included):
+We obtain the following results for each model type considered (only best model per model type included):

 |                  | Yearly returns | Yearly volatility | Yearly Sharpe ratio |
 |------------------|---------------|------------------|---------------------|